Choosing The Perfect Board for Your Deck

 - Endurance by RDI

-Whatever it is that your looking for, we offer a full lineup of products to cover every need and we gladly welcome you to come into one of our stores and speak with the knowledgeable sales staff to figure out the best product for your needs!
-You can visit us in Uxbridge, North Grafton, Whitinsville, Sharon, Milford, or Westborough, MA to see our selection or speak to a Koopman Lumber associate.
+Whatever it is that you’re looking for, we offer a full lineup of products to cover every need and we gladly welcome you to come into one of our stores and speak with the knowledgeable sales staff to figure out the best product for your needs!
 To see a list of our locations, click here.